Go to content

 Preparing a barbecue picnic

-Picnics and barbecues: two tempting summer programs.
-Why not combine them?
-As convivial as each other, they're a great way to spend time with family and friends in the great outdoors.
-Of course, picnics are also practical.
-When planning your menu, there are three basic things to bear in mind: the food you take with you must be simple to eat - forget the cutlery and plates and make do with a paper napkin - easy to transport and delicious cold.
+Picnics and barbecues: two appealing plans for the summer.
+How about combining them?
+Both are great for spending quality time with family or friends in the great outdoors.
+Of course, picnics need to be practical.
+When planning your menu, you'll need to consider three fundamental things: the food you take with you should be easy to eat – forget cutlery and plates, just use a paper towel – easy to transport and delicious cold.

-After all, it's hard to heat up a meal in the middle of nowhere!
-The good news is that when you prepare your picnic at Kokko, you're sure to respect these 3 golden rules.
-So what's the best way to prepare a barbecue picnic?
+It's hard to reheat your meal in the middle of nature!
+The good news is that by preparing your picnic on the Kokko, you're sure to respect these 3 golden rules.
+But what should you prepare for your barbecue picnic?

 Barbecue pizzas to share

-Picnics are a convivial occasion, so why not opt for dishes that can be shared?
-Forget the traditional quiche and impress your friends with barbecue pizzas.
-Whole or cut into slices, they're easy to transport - preferably in glass containers - easy to eat and always just as tasty warm or cold, not to mention appealing to young and old alike!
-Thanks to Kokko and peramic pizza stoneceramic pizza stone, you'll achieve perfect, wood-fired baking in just a few minutes.
+A picnic is a convivial occasion, so why not opt for dishes to share?
+Forget the traditional quiche and impress your friends by making barbecue pizzas.
+Whole or cut into slices, they are easy to transport – preferably in glass containers – easy to eat and still just as flavourful warm or cold, not to mention that they appeal to young and old alike!
+Thanks to the Kokko and the ceramic pizza stone, you'll get perfect cooking, just like in a wood-fired oven, in just a few minutes.

-To inspire your creations, here are some of our barbecue pizza recipes.
-Don't forget to always use seasonal ingredients!
+For inspiration, here are some of our barbecue pizza recipes.
+Remember to always garnish them with seasonal products!

-Ideal for eating cold, opt for the with anchovies and olives.
+Ideal to eat cold, try the pissaladière with anchovies and olives.

-There's no doubt that barbecue enthusiasts love that distinctive grilled, smoky taste, so why deprive yourself of it at your picnic?
-However, once cooled, BBQ preparations can also lose their softness and become dry.
-To avoid this, simplyopt for indirect cooking when preparing a barbecue picnic, as in the tradition of the Argentinian Asado or American-style American-style BBQ.
+What barbecue enthusiasts love is undoubtedly that special grilled and smoky flavor, so why not enjoy it during a picnic?
+However, once cooled, BBQ preparations can also lose their tenderness and become dry.
+To avoid this, simply opt for indirect cooking when preparing a barbecue picnic, as is the tradition with Argentinian Asado or American BBQ.

-To guide you in slow cooking, follow these tips Jacky's advice, a great fan of Kokkoenthusiast Jacky gave us all his tips!
+To guide you through the slow cooking process, follow the lhe advice of Jackya great fan of Kokko, who gave us all his tips!
 This less aggressive cooking method allows your meats to retain all their juices and remain tender, even when cold.

-Barbecuing food slowly for a picnic is one thing, but what exactly are you barbecuing?
+Cooking food slowly on the barbecue for a picnic is great, but what exactly should you make?
 Skewers, of course!
-Apart from the classic sandwich, this is the simplest and most hygienic way to eat at a picnic, since you don't have to touch the food.
-As tasty hot as they are cold, summer vegetables on skewers will bring freshness to your meal, like our recipe for sunny vegetable kebabs.
+Besides the classic sandwich, it's the simplest and most hygienic way to eat at a picnic since you don't have to touch the food.
+Just as tasty hot as cold, summer vegetables on skewers will bring freshness to your meal, like our recipe for sun-kissed vegetable skewers.

-As for fish, which is more delicate and fragile to transport, the best alternative if you're in the mood for a bowl of iodine is to opt for seafood.
+As for fish, which is more delicate and fragile to transport, a good alternative if you want a taste of the sea is to opt for seafood.

-Don't forget hard-boiled eggs, a picnic classic, which you can add character to by smoking in Kokko.
-Read our instructions for cooking cooking eggs on the barbecue.
+Also consider hard-boiled eggs, a picnic classic, which you can give character by smoking them in your Kokko.
+Find our instructions for cooking eggs on the barbecue.

-Whether it's a picnic or a BBQ party, always be vigilant when lighting up your Kokko, and make sure you follow these rules rules for a safe barbecue.
+Whether it's a picnic or a BBQ party, always be vigilant when lighting your Kokko and be sure to follow these safety rules for barbecuing.